sharovatov/teamlead/estimations_en2.md

 But how do they determine the level of prognosis' accuracy they are willing to pay the estimation price for?

+Why are they investing money in buying the prognosis in the first place?

+I've asked managers a lot about this, here's a list of usual reasons for investing into estimation:

+- to see team load/capacity
+- public tender requires estimates
+- ‘business’ needs to know ‘when’
+- ‘business’ needs to understand how much the feature costs
+- ‘business’ needs to be able to choose which feature to do first

 ## To see team load/capacity